 Customer retention strategies are the plans you make to retain the customers you’ve acquired.
 It includes developing programs to increase customer loyalty and decrease turnover.

 One of the best customer retention examples would be the Starbucks rewards program.
 Starbucks engages with customers by offering them discounts, special access and exclusive offers through their loyalty card.
 It’s one of the most appreciated and well-known customer retention strategies and keeps them coming back for more.

 We’ve already established the fact that retaining customers is much more important than acquisition.
 But the question arises – how can you retain customers?

 Top customer retention strategies

-- Provide great customer service: Customer service is key.
-Customers measure how useful your tool is at ever step.
-Especially when they run into a problem or issues.
-Having a friendly and quick customer service at such times only reassures their confidence in the product and makes them stay for longer.
+Customer service is key.
+Customers measure how useful your tool is at every step, especially when they run into a problem or face issues with your company/product.
+Having friendly and quick customer service at such vital moments rebuilds their confidence in the product and makes them stick for longer.

-- Care for your customers: Many times customers leave when they think that you just stopped caring for them.
-By care it is meant that taking their feedback seriously, responding to them accordingly and resolving the problems if any.
+There are several times customers leave when they think that you stopped caring for them.
+Don’t isolate your customers.
+Take their feedback seriously, reassuringly respond to them and resolve the problems, if any.

-Communication is the most important factor.
-When you communicate with your customer you come to know what they actually need and in turn, they choose to stay with you continue using your product or company.
+Communication is the most important factor in maintaining customer relationships.
+When you communicate with your customer, you’re more aware of their needs, and you can fulfil them.
+In turn, they choose to stay with you and continue using your product.